VisH317/ClassGPT/README.md

 **Features:**
  * Ask questions on the popup
- * Highlight information to provide more information
+ * Highlight information to provide more information through contextmenus